ayushshrivastv/OpenChain/README.md

 For wallet integration, I chose wagmi + viem + RainbowKit.
 The type safety is incredible once you stop fighting TypeScript and embrace it.
 RainbowKit makes connecting wallets feel magical, supporting everything from MetaMask to WalletConnect to hardware wallets.
 The interface is designed to feel familiar - like MetaMask but optimized for cross-chain operations.

 The smart contracts are where the real complexity lives.
 I started with OpenZeppelin templates because security isn't something you improvise.
-Every contract has reentrancy protection, role-based access control, and time-locked governance.
+Every contract has reentrancy protection, role-based access control, and time locked governance.
 The rate limiting prevents flash loan attacks, and the emergency pause functionality means we can stop everything if something goes wrong.

 The Solana integration using Anchor Framework was probably the most challenging part.
 Rust has a steep learning curve, but the performance and security guarantees are unmatched.
 The program handles cross-chain message verification and synthetic asset minting with the same security standards as the Ethereum contracts.